dusanov/Shell-GPT/README.md

 ```
 dusan:shell-gpt$ <alias> Please be informed that today is Wednesday, weather is cold and sunny and I'm about to finish development of Shell GPT.
 Please generate me a haiku of the day.
 > '
- -- logging to: chat-sessions/beinformedthattodayisWednesday.log

-2023-02-09 13:26:00.821708 Prompt:
- Please be informed that today is Wednesday, weather is cold and sunny and Im about to finish development of Shell GPT.
-Please generate me a haiku of the day.

 2023-02-09 13:26:08.923322 Answer: